 Mistake #4: Ignoring Opportunities to Integrate Technology

 One example of successful integration is software that triggers an order of products when inventory falls to a certain level.
 Without such a mechanism, an unexpected spike in sales could catch the warehouse off guard, resulting in a bunch of backorders.
-Integrating real-time inventory data with sales data provides a powerful forecasting tool.
+Integrating real-time inventory data with sales data provides a powerful forecasting tool for your business.

 As another example, let’s say a change of address for a repeat customer is recorded by the accounting department.
 If the accounting software isn’t integrated with the shipping department’s software, someone needs to let them know.
 Shipping needs to make the change in their system, too.
 If they don’t, the next shipment could be sent to the wrong place.
 In this case, integration not only saves steps but also ensures accuracy.